techidaily/site-facebook/source/_posts/facebooks-commanding-circle.md

  Following a series of serious scandals, Facebook wiped (or tried to wipe) the slate clean with a rebrand.
 From October 2021, Facebook's parent company would be known as Meta,[according to CEO Mark Zuckerberg](https://about.fb.com/news/2021/10/founders-letter/) .

  Of course, the above roadmap is only a summarized version of Facebook's story.
-For a more in-depth rundown, check out our coverage of[the evolution of Facebook to Meta](https://www.makeuseof.com/evolution-of-facebook/) .
+For a more in-depth rundown, check out our coverage of [the evolution of Facebook to Meta](https://www.makeuseof.com/evolution-of-facebook/) .

 ## Who Owns Facebook Now?

 ![Man beside smartphone displaying Facebook icon](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/02/Man-beside-smartphone-displaying-Facebook-icon.jpg)

- In the[statement announcing the rebranding](https://about.fb.com/news/2021/10/facebook-company-is-now-meta/) to Meta, the company clarified that Facebook's corporate structure would remain the same.
+ In the [statement announcing the rebranding](https://about.fb.com/news/2021/10/facebook-company-is-now-meta/) to Meta, the company clarified that Facebook's corporate structure would remain the same.
 This means the same controlling interests that had majority shares in Facebook would also be in charge of Meta.
 So who are the controlling majority shareholders for Facebook that are now in charge of Meta?

  Facebook's share structure differs from that of other publicly-traded companies, which assign one vote to one share.
 Facebook is unique in that it has a 'dual class' share structure, which divides Facebook shares into two classes, namely “Class A” and “Class B” shares.
-This is according to[SEC filings](https://www.sec.gov/Archives/edgar/data/1326801/000132680120000013/fb-12312019x10kexhibit33.htm) by the company.
+This is according to [SEC filings](https://www.sec.gov/Archives/edgar/data/1326801/000132680120000013/fb-12312019x10kexhibit33.htm) by the company.

  The Class A shares are what normal investors can buy on the stock market, and they come with one vote per share.
 Class B shares, which are primarily owned by Mark Zuckerberg and a small group of insiders, have 10 votes each.

  Mutual funds and other large institutional investors own a significant amount of Facebook stock.
-According to[CNN Business](http://money.cnn.com/quote/shareholders/shareholders.html?symb=FB&subView=institutional) , mutual funds currently own approximately 41% of Facebook's publicly traded stock, with the Vanguard Group and Fidelity Management leading the pack.
+According to [CNN Business](http://money.cnn.com/quote/shareholders/shareholders.html?symb=FB&subView=institutional) , mutual funds currently own approximately 41% of Facebook's publicly traded stock, with the Vanguard Group and Fidelity Management leading the pack.
 Individual Facebook stockholders own less than 2% of the company's total shares.

  Zuckerberg owns roughly 13% of Meta stocks,[Bloomberg notes](http://www.bloomberg.com/billionaires/profiles/mark-e-zuckerberg/) .
 Despite their low volume, these provide him with the required majority voting power.